 Per default, the Importer/Exporter assumes that the gml:id values associated with the city objects to be imported are globally unique and therefore imports them “as is” into the database.
 Only in case a city object (or geometry object) lacks a gml:id, a UUID value will be generated at import time and stored with the object.

 This default behavior can be overridden with this preferences dialog in order to let the Importer/Exporter replace all gml:id values in the input file(s) with generated UUID values.
+The user may choose a prefix for the gml:id value.
 Use this option with caution.
 The original gml:id value may optionally be stored as external reference to not lose this information.

 In addition to the gml:id, the 3DCityDB allows for storing a second GMLID_CODESPACE metadata value.
 The idea is that the compound value of gml:id and GMLID_CODESPACE is globally unique.
 The user can choose to use the file name of the CityGML import file, its complete path or a user-defined string as GMLID_CODESPACE.
 Per default, the Importer/Exporter does not import a GMLID_CODESPACE value though.